-Knowing stuff is really easy.
+Knowing stuff is easy.
 The hook, as we’ve found through our blunderings in the world, is that only part of the things we know are true — and chafing the wheat, so to speak, can prove problematic.
-It mostly comes down to the fact that each of us harbors innate biases about the way things are in the world, be them a product of our biology, our upbringing, or simply of our limited perception of the Universe.
+It mostly comes down to the fact that each of us harbors innate biases about the way things are in the world, be them a product of our biology, our upbringing, or simply of our limited perception of the universe.
 Thankfully, we’ve also come up with a set of principles to help overcome these biases and learn the truth about the world, one small step at a time.
-And because our fancy mental toolkits need a cool name, we’ve labeled that set of principles ‘the scientific method.’
+Because our fancy mental toolkits need a cool name, we’ve labeled that set of principles ‘the scientific method.’

 Steps to the scientific method

-- Predict according to the hypothesis.
+Predict according to the hypothesis.

 Observation is the basis of science as we understand it today and forms the first step in the scientific method.
 It can be something really simple and obvious, like “cats like to eat meat”, or something not readily apparent — “there is an infinite number of decimals in π,” for example.